So you need to create a business plan presentation for investors.

 What to Include in Your PowerPoint

 When it comes to the financials, don’t go over them in excess, though.
 For instance, a bird’s eye revenues, costs, and margin should be snapshots on one slide.
-Another slide should explain your asking amount for funding, and how that funding will be used.
+Another slide should explain your asking amount for funding, and how you will use that funding.
 With these two things, most entrepreneurs can rest assured that they covered what they needed in terms of financial overview in the slides.

 It’s important to be able to identify early on if public speaking is not your strong suit.
 That’s okay.
 Just be sure you’re aware of it so you can take measures to deliver a powerful presentation.

 Many of my clients use my pitch consult services to get them ready for pitching to investors in a powerful way.
 Sometimes, I even accompany clients on pitch meetings as a partner – just to make sure the presentation goes smoothly with the investor.